The Basic Guide to Self-Publishing Ebooks

 Sites like Servicescape, Reedsy, Fiverr, and Scribendi can help you find the right editor to help you out.
 The prices will vary from one editor to the next and depend on the size of your novel, genre and the speed with which you want the job done.
 Start by scouring reviews of editors.
 Then, try out some editors with just a few pages or chapter.
 Until you find the right editor for you.

-Besides your synopsis and title, your book’s cover is important to help you attract more readers.
+Besides your synopsis and title, your book’s cover helps you attract more readers.
 As much as the adage says to not judge a book by its cover, let’s face it, a good cover catches the eye of a reader faster than a synopsis.
+Check out The Ebook Author’s Guide To Images.

 Do it Yourself

-There’s plenty of design decisions to make for the inside of your book.
-Layout, typography for starters are integral for a professional feel to your ebook.
-Do not try to do this on your own.
-Find a freelancer or a self-publishing service.
-Keep in mind that generally book cover and interior designers are not the same people.
+There are plenty of design decisions to make for the inside of your book.
+Layout and typography for starters are integral for a professional feel to your ebook.
+If you decide to find a freelancer or a self-publishing service, keep in mind that generally book cover and interior designers are not the same people.
 They are two different types of designers with different fields of expertise.
+Make certain your interior designer is familiar with the format specifications of the major retailers.
+Which brings us to our next topic.

 Most retailers will have specific instructions and a guide on how to format the contents of your ebook.
 Here are the guides provided by the major outlets.